n8n-io/n8n-docs/docs/getting-started/installation/advanced/maintenance.md

 ### Enable data pruning

 You can enable data pruning to automatically delete execution data older than a desired time period.
-If no `EXECUTIONS_DATA_MAX_AGE` is set than 336 hours (14 days) is used by default.
+If no `EXECUTIONS_DATA_MAX_AGE` is set, then 336 hours (14 days) is used by default.

 <code-group>
 <code-block title="npm">